Indonesian 50-rupiah coin

 The fifty rupiah coin (Rp50) is a denomination of the Indonesian rupiah.
 It was first introduced in 1971 and last minted in 2003.
-As of 2020, only aluminum Rp50 coins dating from 1999 through 2003 remain legal tender, although it is rarely seen in circulation due to its extremely low value.
+As of 2020, only aluminium Rp50 coins dating from 1999 through 2003 remain legal tender, although it is rarely seen in circulation due to its extremely low value.

 First issue (1971-1990)

 First Rp50 coin; to the left is the reverse, and the right is the obverse.